 We will be contacting and meeting with persons who have an interest in land within the area affected by our project.
 At these meetings, our land agents will seek to identify and confirm all relevant land interests as well as the extent to which they apply within the areas affected by our proposals.
 At the same time, we will seek to establish full contact details for every person with an interest in land and whether or not they are intending to appoint a land agent and/or solicitor.

 We will request this land ownership information from landowners through discussion with them and utilising our standard form.

 Land rights required

-Once we have identified a final route alignment for the proposed new electricity transmission assets, we will seek to enter into voluntary option agreements and easements with owners, tenants and mortgagees of the land across which the new electricity transmission assets may be constructed.
+We are seeking to enter into voluntary option agreements and easements with owners, tenants and mortgagees of the land across which the new electricity transmission assets may be constructed.

 Working with third party land agents

 We will work collaboratively with third party land agents acting on behalf of land interests as required.